Nedwize/learn-javascript/README.md

 - The `Lexical Scope / Environment` is the location of the particular function / variable in the code.
 Whether it is defined in the Global Context or in some other functions context.

 - Execution Context tells you which lexical environment is currently running.

+- In JS, our lexical scope (available data + variables where the function was defined) determines our available variables.
+Not where the function is called (Dynamic Scope)